 Featuring artists, activists, students, rabbis, and hostage families, TORN captures the emotional fallout of the “KIDNAPPED” poster campaign – a grassroots act that became a flashpoint, igniting fierce confrontations between pro-Israel and pro-Palestinian New Yorkers.

-Bring your groggers and prepare for another creative and enthusiastic RTFH Megillah interpretation, featuring this year’s production of “Encanto!
+RTFH Religious School enjoyed another creative and enthusiastic RTFH Megillah interpretation, featuring this year’s production of “Encanto!
 We Don’t Talk About Haman”.
-Afterward, head over to the ballroom for our Purim carnival for games, treats, and lots of Purim fun!
+Afterward, we headed over to the ballroom for our Purim carnival for games, treats, and lots of Purim fun!

 The Whole Megillah!

-Find inspiration and joy together from Esther and Mordecai’s story of dark times and personal bravery at our annual Purim Megillah reading.
+Congregants found inspiration and joy together in Esther and Mordecai’s story of dark times and personal bravery at our annual Purim Megillah reading.

 Purim Bingo Night!

-Some of our most favorite members and guests are aged 5 and under!
-Bring your little ones in to celebrate Purim together in this interactive session of Temple Tots.
-Learn More
+Some of our favorite members and guests are aged 5 and under!
+Our little ones celebrated Purim together in this interactive session of Temple Tots.

-Join in the warmth and unity of Purim!
-This year, Women’s Connection invites you to perform the mitzvah of shalach manot giving by making a donation.
-Half of your donation will go to the Commonpoint Queens food pantry, and half to the RTFH Building Fund.
+Congregants joined in the warmth and unity of Purim by performing the mitzvah of shalach manot giving with donations to the Commonpoint Queens food pantry and the RTFH Building Fund.

-The 20’s and 30’s group is celebrating the month of Adar, the month of joy, by sharing how to make their favorite cocktails and mocktails!
-The best drink will be voted on at the end of the night.
-Ages 21-39 only, please!
+The 20’s and 30’s group celebrated the month of Adar, the month of joy, by sharing how to make their favorite cocktails and mocktails!
+The best drink was voted on at the end of the night.

 WoCo and Men’s Study enjoyed a fun study session featuring “Hair” throughout Jewish history, with Rabbi Mark Kaiserman.
 From Samson’s locks to modern-day Jewish curls, participants explored how hair impacted Jewish history, religion, and identity.